CSWEP: 2022 ASSA Paper Sessions

 CSWEP Call for Abstracts

-CSWEP invites abstract submissions for paper presentation at six CSWEP-sponsored sessions at the 2021 ASSA/AEA Meeting in San Diego.
-Two sessions will be focused on Gender-related topics.
-We are particularly interested in papers on gender in the economics profession and gender disparities in the impacts of COVID-19, although the decision to sponsor a session on this topic will depend on the number and quality of submissions.
+CSWEP invites abstract submissions for paper presentation at seven CSWEP-sponsored sessions at the 2022 ASSA/AEA Meeting in Boston.
+At least two sessions will be focused on Gender-related topics.
+We are particularly interested in papers on gender in the economics profession and gender disparities in the impacts of COVID-19, although the decision to sponsor a special session on either of these topics will depend on the number and quality of submissions.
 We are also planning several sessions focused on Labor Economics and on Public Economics.
 Within those sessions, we may devote one of the sessions to studies of the impacts of social safety net programs if sufficient submissions on that topic are received.

-To have research considered for the CSWEP-sponsored sessions at the 2021 AEA Meeting, the Correspondence Author must complete an online submission form and upload an abstract: http://yale.qualtrics.com/jfe/form/SV_3flpa6VGiXaCvZj
+To have research considered for the CSWEP-sponsored sessions at the 2022 AEA Meeting, the Correspondence Author must complete an online submission form and upload an abstract: Submissions are no longer being taken at this time.

 The application form will ask for the following information:

 - Indication of submissionto one of the sessions:

 - Economics of Gender in the Economics Profession

 *Note that all applications submitted to the Economics of Gender in the Economics